Play-by-post role-playing game: Characters

-In general, each player plays and develops his or her own character.
+In general, each player plays and develops their own character.
 Characters may be original creations of the player, or may be based on a character taken from canon if the setting and rules provide this option.
 Each community may have its own rules regarding the process of character creation and either allow characters to be liberally created and used with minimal review, or require characters to undergo a review process in which administrators examine the character application and decide whether to approve or reject the application.

 In many cases, characters are regarded as belonging to the players who created them, and others are not allowed to make drastic changes to them without the creator's prior consent (referred to as god-modding).

 In addition to standard characters, games may also incorporate non-player characters (NPCs).
 Some NPCs have recurring roles, while others appear only briefly to aid in the writing of a scene.
 The use and control of NPCs varies widely among role-playing games.